KRR-Oxford/DeepOnto/docs/bertmap.md

-# Using BERTMap and BERTMapLt
+# Ontology Matching with BERTMap and BERTMapLt

 !!! credit "Paper"